AdguardTeam/KnowledgeBaseDNS/docs/intro.md

 ## What is DNS

-As you know, DNS stands for "Domain name system", and its purpose is to convert websites' names into IP addresses.
+DNS stands for "Domain name system", and its purpose is to convert websites' names into IP addresses.
 Each time you go to a website, your browser sends a DNS query to a DNS server (which is usually provided by your ISP) to figure out the IP address of the website.
 And a regular DNS resolver simply returns the IP address of the requested domain.

 There are also DNS servers that can provide a DNS-level blocking.
 How do they work?
 When your device sends a "bad" request, be it an ad or a tracker, a DNS server prevents the connection by responding with a non routable IP address for a blocked domain.